-Visitation Protocols - With the easing of restrictions concerning the visiting of other households, pastoral visiting should resume provided social distancing and hygiene protocols are adhered to, and the agreement has been sought in advance from the person being visited.
-It is advisable to limit home visits to one per day in order to avoid the risk of spreading the virus from house to house.
-The hospital chaplains are not permitted to carry out hospital visits unless expressly invited to do so by hospital staff.
+Visitation Protocols - With the easing of restrictions concerning the visiting other households, pastoral visiting should resume provided social distancing and hygiene protocols are adhered to, and the agreement has been sought in advance from the person being visited.
+The hospital chaplains are no longer permitted to carry out hospital visits unless expressly invited to do so by hospital staff.
 Clergy who are asked to visit parishioners in hospital or residential care should only do so if permitted by the hospital/residential facility and with the consent of the individual's family.
 Hygiene and physical distancing measures must be observed.